-- Safe system of work
+- Have a safe system of work

 - A man sustained a severe hernia injury during a lifting incident at work.
 Damages were secured after considerable argument for pain suffering and loss of amenity, loss of earnings past present and future and other pecuniary loss incurred as a result of the accident.
 The Defendants finally made a favourable offer to settle the claim two days before the hearing.

 - A woman slipped on ice and fell in her employer’s car park.
 She fractured her dominant wrist and sustained soft tissues and whiplash injuries.
 She successfully brought a claim for damages which settled before proceedings were commenced.

 - A man sustained a compound fracture/dislocation of his right dominant wrist whilst moving packaged fireplace surrounds which meant that he could no longer do his pre-accident job.
 A claim for damages was successfully made and a settlement negotiated for £35,000 net

 - A woman nearing retirement tripped over a box of files left in the middle of a walkway and severely fractured her elbow.
 She attempted to return to work but found that she could not properly do her pre-accident duties and had to rely on the assist of work colleagues.
 She was in constant pain and decided to opt for early retirement.
 But for the accident she would have continued working at least on a part time basis for several years.
 A claim was successfully negotiated for pain suffering and loss of amenity, loss of past, present and future earnings, past present and future care needed, loss of ability to do DIY and gardening.
 An Occupational Therapist prepared a report on the necessity for equipment to be provided to assist the Claimant in living independently.
 The claim settled for £65,000 in 2007

 Sarah Young, Personal Injury Solicitor